airmon-ng stop ath0

 airodump-ng -c (channel) -w (file name) –bssid (bssid) ath0

-Once you typed in that last command, the screen of airodump will change and start to show your computer gathering packets.
+Once you type in that last command, the screen of airodump will change and start to show your computer gathering packets.
 You will also see a heading marked “IV” with a number underneath it.
 This stands for “Initialization Vector” but in general terms all this means is “packets of info that contain characters of the password.”
 Once you gain a minimum of 5,000 of these IV’s, you can try to crack the password.
 I’ve cracked some right at 5,000 and others have taken over 60,000.
-It just depends on how long and difficult they made the password.
-More difficult is password more packets you will need to crack it.
+It just depends on how long and difficult they made their password.
+The more difficult the password, the more packets you will need to crack it.

 4. Cracking the WEP password